Hello10/cntxt/README.md

 ```

 ### Context.runSeries, Context.runParallel
-If configuration via the constructor isn't needed, the static `.runSeries` and `.runParallel` methods can be used directly to instantiate a context and run in series or parallel respectively.
-A completion callback can either be passed as an optional second argument.
+If configuration via the constructor isn't needed, the static `.runSeries` and `.runParallel` methods can be used directly to instantiate a context and run it in series or parallel respectively.
+A completion callback can be passed as an optional second argument.
 It can either accept a single context argument, or node-style `(error, data)` arguments.
-If omitted, then a promise is returned.
+If the callback is omitted, a promise is returned.
 ```js
 // A. callback: (context)
 Context.runSeries([